alexoransky/music/project_notes.md

 https://wiki.python.org/moin/PythonInMusic

 The project works with SimpleSynth or FluidSynth (preferred).
-Both synths work with Sound Font SF2 intrsument sample files.
+Both synths work with Sound Font SF2 instrument sample files.
 Polyphone tool can be used to edit files: https://www.polyphone-soundfonts.com/download